FOREX-Dollar off lows, kiwi rallies on less dovish central bank stance

 By Lisa Twaronite

-TOKYO, July 23 (Reuters) - The dollar crawled off one-week lows against the yen on Thursday, while the New Zealand dollar stole the Asian spotlight and rallied after the central bank there made a smaller cut to interest rates than some investors had expected.
+TOKYO, July 23 (Reuters) - The dollar crawled off one-week lows against the yen in early trading on Thursday, while the New Zealand dollar rallied after the central bank there made a smaller cut to interest rates than some had expected.

-Greek Prime Minister Alexis Tsipras faced down a revolt by rebels in his leftists Syriza party to win parliament’s backing for a second package of reforms required to start talks on a financial rescue deal.

-The dollar index, which tracks the greenback against a basket of major currencies, stood at 97.344, down about 0.3 percent on the day but well above its low of 97.108 in the previous session.
+The dollar index, which tracks the greenback against a basket of major currencies, stood 97.479.
+It fell as low as 97.108 in the previous session before taking back lost ground.

 U.S. data on Wednesday showed new home resales rose to a 8-1/2 year high, bolstering bets that the Federal Reserve is on track to hike interest rates later this year.
 The prospect of higher rates enhanced the dollar’s appeal, and propelled it to session highs.